Your ultimate homeowners insurance guide

 Sorry to be blunt, but you will definitely want to be insured in the event something happens to your home and most mortgage companies require it anyway.

 Basic form – Truth in advertising.
-This is the most basic type of homeowner’s insurance.
-These policies will usually reimburse you for your home’s cash value and not much (if anything) else.
+This is the most basic type of homeowners insurance.
+These basic homeowners insurance policies will usually reimburse you for your home’s actual cash value and not much (if anything) else.
 These are really falling out of favor; a lot of carriers don’t even offer them anymore.
 That said, with a basic form, you’ll be covered for these perils:

 - Fire or lightning